Flu(Influenza) in Adults

 2. Rehydrate: Drink plenty of fluids—water, electrolyte-enhanced drinks or decaf tea/coffee—to replenish lost fluids from diarrhea or vomiting.
 When your body sweats because of fever, you need to replace the lost water.
 Avoid caffeinated drinks as these can dehydrate you further.

-3. Medicine: Paracetamol (the ingredient in Crocin) or ibuprofen can help to relieve pain.
-It can take around half an hour for acetaminophen like Crocin to work.
+3. Medicine: Paracetamol or NSAIDs can help to relieve pain.
+It can take around half an hour for acetaminophen like Paracetamol to work.

 4. Antiviral drugs: Antiviral tablets are prescription medicines that help reduce the duration of the flu.
 They’re given to people who are at higher risk of developing complications from influenza to avoid severe health consequences.vii